smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Profiling/readme.md

 ## Overview

-The script updates a temporary table called `#DataProfiling` with a user supplied metric (such as `COUNT`, `AVG`, `MAX`, `MIN`, etc.) for a user-specified schema and table name.
+The script updates a temporary table called `#DataProfiling` with a user-supplied metric (such as `COUNT`, `AVG`, `MAX`, `MIN`, etc.) for a user-specified schema and table name.
 The script uses a cursor to iterate through each column in the specified table and executes an update statement for each column with a different metric specified.
-This script creates a temporary table called `#DataProfilingSQL`, which contain the SQL statements that are used to update the `#DataProfiling` table.
+This script creates a temporary table called `#DataProfilingSQL`, which contains the SQL statements that are used to update the `#DataProfiling` table.

-Example SQL statements are provided to find NULL markers, empty strings, keyword search, etc....
+Example SQL statements are provided to find NULL markers, empty strings, keyword searches, etc...

 ## Installation